gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 ## Restrictions on using `<Slice>` placeholder

+### JSS support and Styled component support

+Using Styled-components or JSS in slices won't work, Alternatively you can use emotion or normal css.

 ### Must be in `src` directory

 Slice placeholders must be used in files that are nested below your site's top-level `src` directory.
 For example: